pic-spam-detection/offensive/README.md

 ## TODO

-- Generate messages and subjects together
+- Generate report - IN PROGRESS Kateryna
 - Run LLM on enron dataset to get summaries of each email (include this in a dataset to analyse common themes of spam emails)